 With small class sizes, highly trained and passionate teachers, and an IB-prep curriculum for 9th and 10th graders, students are positioned for success at the university level and beyond.

-Rancho Prep is the only private school in the greater Phoenix area to receive IB authorization.
+Rancho Prep is the only private school in the greater Phoenix area to receive IB authorization for the Diploma Programme.

 The ideals of global-mindedness and respect for cultural and social diversity are at the core of both the IB philosophy and Rancho Solano’s long commitment to developing global citizens.

-Diploma students complete three additional requirements prior to graduation:
+Diploma students complete all three DP Core requirements prior to graduation: